godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 Adding More Nodes
 -----------------

-Now that the basics are covered, let's discuss the large amount of utilitary nodes available for your canvas!
+Now that the basics are covered, let's discuss the large amount of utility nodes available for your canvas!
 Below the member panel, exists the list of all available node types:

 .. image:: /img/visual_script33.png

-Once you re conmfortable and familiar with them, the Ctrl-F (Command-F on Mac) is very useful for searching the list.
+Once you're comfortable and familiar with them, the Ctrl-F (Command-F on Mac) is very useful for searching the list.

 Any of them can be dragged to the scene.
 Remember that, unlike the nodes previously discussed (e.g. dragging a property